 E rau rangatira mā, tēnā koutou katoa.
 Ko te manu i kai i te miro, nona te ngahere.
 Ko te manu i kai i te mātauranga, nona te ao, nō reira, tēnā koutou katoa.

-Registrations are now open for the Mātauranga Māori within New Zealand Libraries workshop, developed and offered by Te Rōpū Whakahau to support LIANZA professional development and registration schemes.
+Registrations and expressions of interest are now open for the Mātauranga Māori within New Zealand Libraries workshop, developed and offered by Te Rōpū Whakahau to support LIANZA professional development and registration schemes.

 The Mātauranga Māori within New Zealand Libraries workshop is designed to provide a targeted development opportunity for information professionals.
 The workshop is structured on the understanding of Mātauranga Māori exists in the wider context of tikanga and Te Reo Māori and the content is underpinned by a kaupapa Māori philosophy where traditional Māori values and practices are applied in context.